mk314k/Pyssemble/README.md

 # Pyssemble

-PySsemble is a Python library that allows you to write assembly code and debug it with a Python-like experience.
+Pyssemble is a Python library that allows you to write assembly code and debug it with a Python-like experience.
 It provides a set of tools for processing and assembling assembly code, as well as a built-in debugger for efficient debugging.

 ## Features